 - Chickens - if you are lucky enough to have chickens on your property they will provide the best natural control system for garden pests.
 Chickens love to eat all types of beetles and grubs and will actively search for such bugs when scratching around in the garden.
 In doing so the chooks will turn your soil, keeping your garden aerated, preventing the settlement of garden pests and bacterial diseases.
 Chickens also provide one of the most valuable sources of natural compost.
 Chicken faeces are rich in essential nutrients, which help support a healthy garden environment, and are an excellent natural fertiliser.

 Like chemical pesticides, natural methods to prevent and control garden pests must be used with caution.
 Use homemade remedies selectively and be mindful that eradicating harmful garden pests will also affect beneficial insects and pollinators.
-When spraying homemade remedies, always wear protective gloves with elasticated wrists, like Hoselink’s Comfort Leather Gloves, to prevent debris and spills from contaminating your hands, and wash any areas of the body immediately if exposed.
+When spraying homemade remedies, always wear protective gloves with elasticated wrists, like Hoselink’s Lightweight Bamboo Garden Gloves, to prevent debris and spills from contaminating your hands, and wash any areas of the body immediately if exposed.
 To keep on top of garden pest prevention and maintenance, always re-apply homemade remedies after rainfall and top-up your plants with organic compost seasonally.